psyraxaus/Prosim2GSX/memory-bank/progress.md

 ## Next Development Priorities
 Current development priorities include:

-1. Thorough testing of the enhanced catering service door logic
-2. Verifying door operation synchronization with GSX catering and cargo services
-3. Testing automatic cargo door closing when cargo loading reaches 100%
-4. Thorough testing of the enhanced refueling process
+1. Thorough testing of the enhanced refueling process
-5. Verifying fuel synchronization between GSX and Prosim
+2. Verifying fuel synchronization between GSX and Prosim
-6. Testing center of gravity calculations with various aircraft loading scenarios
+3. Testing center of gravity calculations with various aircraft loading scenarios
-7. Thorough testing of the new LVAR subscription system
+4. Thorough testing of the new LVAR subscription system
-8. Thorough testing of the .NET 8 migration
+5. Thorough testing of the .NET 8 migration
-9. Creating release notes for the recent updates
+6. Creating release notes for the recent updates
-10. Addressing known issues with FS2Crew compatibility
+7. Addressing known issues with FS2Crew compatibility
-11. Improving audio control persistence between sessions
+8. Improving audio control persistence between sessions
-12. Adding support for the "Extreme" passenger density setting
+9. Adding support for the "Extreme" passenger density setting
-13. Expanding automation capabilities to include Push-Back, De-Ice, and Gate-Selection
+10. Expanding automation capabilities to include Push-Back, De-Ice, and Gate-Selection
-14. Enhancing error handling and recovery mechanisms
+11. Enhancing error handling and recovery mechanisms
-15. Adding more configuration options for advanced users
+12. Adding more configuration options for advanced users
-16. Exploring new features available in .NET 8
+13. Exploring new features available in .NET 8

 ## Deployment Status
 The project is in a deployable state following the .NET 8 migration.
 The README will need to be updated to reflect the new .NET 8 runtime requirement before the next release.